 Discus

-To achieve maximum distance in the Discus the athlete will have to balance three components - speed, technique and strength.
-The information on this page is for a right handed thrower.
+To achieve maximum distance in the discus, the athlete must balance three components - speed, technique and strength.
+The information on this page is for a right-handed thrower.

 The hold